-- A) First, click the "Library" tab in the Tab Area (located in bottom left hand corner of the screen).
-Now select "Loops" in the small "Library" pulldown window (selecting "All" in the pulldown will include "sound effects" loops in the list).
-Mixcraft's loop library will appear.
-Here, you can sort the library by instrument. - B) In the small, "Sort By" pulldown window select "Instrument." - C) Select the "Drum" category from the list in the window below the "Sort By" pulldown. - D) Browse the library for a drum loop.
-Keep in mind the tempo of the jingle: for slow, soothing jingles try a tempo around 85 90 BPM.
-For upbeat jingles try a tempo around 125 135 BPM. - E) Preview and download loops by clicking the green play arrow next to a loop's title - 3.
-Once you have selected a drum loop to use, simply drag and drop the loop onto a free audio track in Mixcraft's Timeline. - 4.
-Loop the drum beat out to 60 seconds of play time.
-Repeatedly click the "circle" with a "+" sign icon on the loop's audio region until you have lengthened the looped section to a playing time of 60 seconds. - 5.
-Preview other instrument loops.
-Try piano, keys, or synthesizer (a loop that is rich in harmony).
-Pay attention to the key of the loop: whether you choose a major or minor key loop will depend on the scale you chose for your jingle and on the intended mood of the piece. - 6.
-Drag the selected keyboard loop onto a new audio track in Mixcraft's Timeline.
-Again, loop the keyboard track out to 60 seconds of play time. - 7.
-Expand with more loops if necessary.
-Try adding one more instrumental loop to the jingle perhaps a short melody or riff.
+- C. Once you have selected a drum loop to use, simply drag and drop the loop onto a free audio track in Mixcraft's Timeline. - D. Loop the drum beat out to 60 seconds of play time.
+Repeatedly click the "circle" with a "+" sign icon on the loop's audio region until you have lengthened the looped section to a playing time of 60 seconds. - E. Preview Mixcraft's other instrument loops.
+Try a piano, keys, or synthesizer (a loop that is rich in harmony).
+Pay attention to the key of the loop: whether you choose a major or minor key loop will depend on the scale you chose for your jingle and on the intended mood of the piece. - F. Drag the selected keyboard loop onto a new audio track in Mixcraft's Timeline.
+Again, loop the keyboard track out to a playing time of 60 seconds. - G. Expand with more loops if necessary.
+Try adding one more instrumental loop to the jingle - perhaps a short melody or riff.
 Remember to leave space in the mix for the vocal message part of the advertisement.